WebMechanix/SimpleConsent/README.md

 };
 ```

+The above example will display a banner with the title "🍪 Notice" and use an "opt-out" consent model (meaning the default consent types are all enabled until the user disables them).

 > [!NOTE]
 > SimpleConsent will clean up the global scope after initialization.
 As such, your configuration object will not be available to other scripts on your page in the global scope.

-The above example will display a banner with the title "🍪 Notice" and use an "opt-out" consent model (meaning the default consent types are all enabled until the user disables them).

-You can view the source of the default `#config` object in the SimpleConsent class.
-Each configration object is annotated with JSDoc comments to help you understand what each property does.

 #### Defining Types